sharhan-alhassan/build-django-framework/README.md

 `home` function is a handler that gives the message `Hello World` when the url `/home` is called.

-After creating your routes and associating them with the necessary handlers, you would realized that if you make a request to a non-existing route, you'll get a: `Internal Server Erro`.
+After creating your routes and associating them with the necessary handlers, you would realized that if you make a request to a non-existing route, you'll get a: `Internal Server Error`.
 Back in the console you'll get a message like: `TypeError: 'NoneType' object is not callable`.

 Let's create a method that returns a simple `HTTP response` of `Not Found` with a `404 status` code: